 Watts divided by 1000 times the power factor is equal to kilovolt-amps.

-kW represents the actual power which does the valid work.
+kW represents the actual power that does the valid work.